 The return or result parameters of a Go function can be given names and used as regular variables, just like the incoming parameters.
-When named, they are initialized to the zero values for their types when the function begins; if the function executes a return statement with no arguments, the current values of the result parameters are used as the returned values.
-Using this features enables you (again) to do more with less code ^{a}.
+When named, they are initialized to the zero values for their types when the function begins.
+If the function executes a return statement with no arguments, the current values of the result parameters are returned.
+Using these features enables you (again) to do more with less code ^a.